sunbird-specs/QuML/v1/question.md

 ```

 #### Interactions
 A question can contain zero or more interactions with the user.
+Most of these interactions are typical question types (for example, multiple choice, order elements, fill in the blanks).
+We can also use interactions for activities like "upload document," "draw a picture," and "start a film".

 Interactions can be defined in the item body using HTML data attributes as shown in the below sample (**“data-<interaction_name>-interaction”**).
+Each interaction should have an associated response variable that binds the interaction to a **“responseDeclaration”** with the same identifier.
+This is the link for the result and response processing, which are described later in this document.

 ```
 <input type="checkbox" name="element" data-multi-choice-interaction data-response-variable="response_01" value="Oxygen">
 ```

-QML specification defines the following interaction types.
-QML players should provide the implementation for all the defines interaction types.
+QuML specification defines the following interaction types.
+QuML players should provide the implementation for all the defined interaction types.
 The behaviour of the interaction may vary in each implementation but should ensure that the defined specification is supported.

 ##### Simple Choice Interaction

-Simple choice interaction is used when a set of choices are presented to the student.
+The simple choice interaction is used when a set of choices are presented to the student.
 The student’s task is to select one of the choices.
-This interaction must be bound to a response variable with single cardinality.
+This interaction must be bound to a response variable with single cardinality (i.e. set only one value to the associated response variable).

 | **Data Attribute** | **data-simple-choice-interaction** |
 | --- | ----- |